arnosimons/arnosimons.github.io/projects/scratchbook/scratchbooknew.md

                             headerTitle = "Number of OFF-STABS in the scratch";
                           // Orbit-Types
                           else if (headerText == "S-Curved" )
-                            headerTitle = "Number of S-CURVED in the scratch";
+                            headerTitle = "Number of S-CURVED ORBITS in the scratch";
                           else if (headerText == "Tazers" )
-                            headerTitle = "Number of TAZERS in the scratch";
+                            headerTitle = "Number of TAZER ORBITS in the scratch";
                           else if (headerText == "Phantazms" )
-                            headerTitle = "Number of PHANTAZMS in the scratch";
+                            headerTitle = "Number of PHANTAZM ORBITS in the scratch";
                           else if (headerText == "Ex-Tazers" )
-                            headerTitle = "Number of EX-TAZERS in the scratch";
+                            headerTitle = "Number of EX-TAZER ORBITS in the scratch";
                           else if (headerText == "Ex-Phantazms" )
-                            headerTitle = "Number of EX-PHANTAZMS in the scratch";
+                            headerTitle = "Number of EX-PHANTAZM ORBITS in the scratch";
                           // Formula 1
                           else if (headerText == "Formula" )
                             headerTitle = "The FORMULA for composing the scratch.
 Copy-and-paste formulas into the VISUALIZER to make your own modifications!";